 The resident interviews and examines patients, as well as reviews the laboratory results, in order to assume the role of a clinical radiologist.

 The resident acquires proficiency in radiologic film interpretation and differential diagnosis.
 This is constantly evaluated by day-to-day performance.
 Multiple times during the year, the radiology staff will assess the radiologic progress of the residents.
 Outstanding areas, as well as deficiencies, are then discussed with the resident.
 An assigned attending radiologist monitors resident film interpretation.

 Teaching Responsibilities - The resident plays a large role as a teacher and is thrust into a teaching role early.
 Students, interns and residents from other areas are constantly rotating through the department.
 Teaching is a necessary requisite for a practicing radiologist.

-Logs - Logs are a requirement of the AOCR.
+Logs - Logs are a requirement of the ACGME and the AOCR.
 These are reviewed by the program director monthly.
 Case volume, formal courses, conference attendance, reading assignments and special procedures performed are all documented.
-These are done monthly and submitted each year to the AOCR.
+These are done monthly and submitted each year to the ACGME and the AOCR.

 Scientific Exhibit - The resident presents a scientific exhibit no later than the annual meeting of the resident's third year of training.
 The exhibit is displayed and judged at an annual meeting of the College.

-Resident Evaluation Program - Residents evaluate the program yearly and submit the evaluation to the AOCR.
-Special forms are sent to the resident by the AOCR for this purpose.
+Resident Evaluation Program - Residents evaluate the program yearly and submit the evaluation to the ACGME and the AOCR.
+Special forms are sent to the resident by the ACGME and the AOCR for this purpose.

-Staff Evaluation of Resident - The radiology staff evaluates the resident annually and sends the reports to the AOCR.
+Staff Evaluation of Resident - The radiology staff evaluates the resident annually and sends the reports to the ACGME and the AOCR.
 Outstanding areas and deficiencies are discussed with the resident by the program director.